deblnia/deblnia.github.io/content/academic.md

 ## Talks and Presentations

-- Milbauer, Jerimiah, Chen, Yutao, Mukherjee, Deblina and Evans, James A. 2021.
+- Milbauer J., Chen Y., Mukherjee D., and Evans J. A. 2021.
 "Representing Repositories in the Open-Source Ecosystem."
 Poster presented at <a href="https://ic2s2-2021.ethz.ch/" target="_blank">IC2S2</a>, ETH Zurich (online).

 ## Teaching